nvoynov/enparser/README.md

 * extract all words and output only lemmas `enparse subtitle-file.srt --strict-by-lemmas > known-words.txt`;
 * delete unknown words form `known-words.txt` by hands;
 * and skip `known-words.txt` by second iteration `enparse subtitle-file.srt known-words.txt > unknown-words.txt`

+### Phrasal verbs?

+`WordNet` divide words by part of speech - noun, verb, adv, adj.
+It is possible extend by prepositions, and then try to analyze patterns
+* verb + prep,
+* verb + pronoun + prep,
+* verb + noun + verb + prep.

+Unfortunately, current implementation of `lemmalizer` don't allow to return part of speech for word.
+It'll require some modifications.

 ## Development